Pandemic shined a spotlight on food insecurity in Las Vegas Valley

 The Las Vegas Valley has struggled with the problem of food insecurity long before the pandemic, as more than 270,000 residents did not know where their next meal would come from.
 The insecurity rate for the valley in 2018 was at 12.8 percent.
 Nonprofit leaders and economists say efforts since the last recession to mitigate food insecurity had largely worked.

-“As of 2018, we still have not recovered from the Great Recession in terms of food insecurity in Southern Nevada,” McDonough said.
+“As of 2018, we still have not recovered from the Great Recession in terms of food insecurity in Southern Nevada,” said McDonough, a researcher who studies food insecurity.
 “I have no idea how long it will take to get us back to that, but it’s been a decade and we still haven’t fully recovered from the last recession.”

+McDonough and his co-researcher, Courtney Coughenour, a professor at UNLV’s School of Public Health, recently conducted surveys to see what the food insecurity rate was among Clark County adults and senior-led households amid the pandemic.

+One of those surveys, collected in last November and December, showed that the overall food insecurity rate in the county was at 33.3 percent.

 But with the COVID-19 pandemic, some Southern Nevadans found themselves unsure whether they could afford food, many for the first time.
 Experts say it’ll take at least several years for Clark County to see food insecurity rates drop.